truclicker/JFS-framework/README.md

 This framework allows you to quickly create a java-flash application using sockets and mysql database

+this framework assumes you have java and actionscript or flex knowlegde in order to use it

 to query a row from database use this in java:

 JSONObject user = Data.db.executeQuery("SELECT * FROM users WHERE id = " + user_id, true);